tri2510/uda-deployment-agent/README.md

 ## 🎯 Overview

-The UDA provides a **SDV Runtime compatible solution** (~50MB, 150 LOC) for deploying and running Python vehicle applications following official SDV patterns with Velocitas SDK integration while maintaining a much smaller footprint than full SDV Runtime.
+The UDA provides a **SDV Runtime compatible solution** for deploying and running Python vehicle applications following official SDV patterns with Velocitas SDK integration while maintaining a much smaller footprint than full SDV Runtime.

 ## 🏗️ Architecture